Bend Tech Academy at Marshall High School

-Check out Mrs. Jarrett's Scholarship Wall for more great opportunities.
+Check out the Scholarship Wall for more great opportunities.

 Students can earn credits for participating in these work-based programs.
-Our school offers several programs including:
+Bend-La Pine Schools offers several programs including:

 The Aspire Mentor Program is under the umbrella of the Oregon Student Access and Completion office.
 Volunteer mentors work through the high school College & Career Centers to help students navigate decisions about life after high school.
-Questions can be directed to Cindy Jarrett.
+Questions can be directed to our STC Program Manager.

 Students interested in a foreign exchange program during high school have many options to consider.
 Each year our local Rotary Club sends and hosts high school students in their programs.
 Applications are available in late September for travel in August of the following school year.